 In database (DB) decomposition, the scene is rendered in parallel by dividing it among the different graphics pipes.
 Each pipe renders its share of the scene to generate partial images.
 These images are then composited by OpenGL Multipipe SDK to generate the final image in the destination channel.
 During composition, the application can use depth testing and/or alpha blending to achieve the desired effect.
 Database decomposition allows you to scale both the geometry and the pixel fill performance of the system.
-In addition, it also scales the texture memory capacity of the system by the number of pipes.
+For some applications, such as volume rendering applications, DB decomposition also scales the texture memory capacity of the system by the number of pipes.